Please screenshot this page and send it to info@mim-essay.com

 Avoid:

-• Listing every feature of the program
+• Listing every feature of both programmes

 Re-Applicant Essay (If You Are Applying Again – 250 Words)

-Prompt: What improvements have you made since your last application?
+Prompt: “What improvements have you made in your candidacy since you last applied to the Oxford MBA?”

 What Oxford Wants: